solvire/php-hypermedia-api/README.md

 ```

-The server response will look like this:
+The server response will look like this.
+It should format the fields into their proper data types.
+More flexibility will be added for the various fields in the future.
+Things such as setting timezones and adding translations.

 ```json
 {